-The codes in categories Z80-Z99 Persons with potential health hazards related to family and personal history and certain conditions influencing health status must not be used in a primary diagnosis position, with the exception of Z85.6 Personal history of leukaemia and Z85.7 Personal history of other malignant neoplasms of lymphoid, haematopoietic and related tissues, see DCS.II.8: Maintenance treatment for malignant neoplasm of lymphoid, haematopoietic and related tissues in remission (Z85.6 and Z85.7).
+The codes in categories Z80-Z99 Persons with potential health hazards related to family and personal history and certain conditions influencing health status must not be used in a primary diagnosis position, with the exception of Z85.6 Personal history of leukaemia and Z85.7 Personal history of other malignant neoplasms of lymphoid, haematopoietic and related tissues in remission (Z85.6 and Z85.7).

-They must only be used in a secondary position to a code from another chapter when the circumstance influences the patient's current condition and to provide relevant additional information; with the exception of those problem codes contained on the list of comorbidities which must always be coded when recorded in the medical record, see DGCS.3: Co-morbidities and Appendix 1: Co-morbidities list.
+They must only be used in a secondary position to a code from another chapter when the circumstance influences the patient's current condition and to provide relevant additional information; with the exception of those problem codes contained on the list of comorbidities which must always be coded when recorded in the medical record, see DGCS.3: Comorbidities and Appendix 1: Comorbidities list.